usmakestwo/githubDB/README.md

 A Lightweight Cloud based JSON Database with a MongoDB like API for Node.

-_You will never know that you are interacting with a File System_
+_You will never know that you are interacting with a Cloud Provider_

 ## Contents